sozelfist/Python-Fundamentals/CONTRIBUTING.md

 ## How to Contribute

-I alway welcome contributions of all kinds, including but not limited to:
+I always welcome contributions of all kinds, including but not limited to:

 - Bug reports and fixes
 - Feature requests and new features